 On 14th August 1773, Samuel Johnson arrived in Edinburgh from London, ready to embark for the Hebrides with his friend James Boswell.
 They made a point of visiting Flora Macdonald on Skye, who had helped the Prince or, as Boswell called him, The Wanderer, to escape.
 Charles disguised himself as Flora’s maid, an incident which Boswell describes in his journal with relish:

 He was very awkward in his female dress.
 His size was so large, and his strides so great, that some women whom they met reported that they had seen a very big woman, who looked like a man in woman’s clothes, and that perhaps it was (as they expressed themselves) the PRINCE, after whom so much search was making.

-Burns was capable to writing pro- and anti-Jacobite songs.
+Robert Burns was capable of writing pro- and anti-Jacobite songs.
 Just weeks before the Chevalier’s death, he wrote and recited to a pro-Jacobite gathering in Edinburgh a ‘Birthday Ode For 31st December, 1787’:

 Beasts of the forest have their savage homes,